Nexus-Electronics/SENSE-Getting-Started/README.md

 Raspberry Pi: https://github.com/Nexus-Electronics/SENSE-Raspberry-Pi-Library

-** Getting Started Guide in development
-** More examples and demos will be added

 Aren't sure what to make with SENSE or need a challenge?
 Consider these ideas:
 - IoT Weather Station (use micro SD card to log environmental data and time)
 - Plant Monitoring System